artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 Archivematica can upload DIPs directly to an `AtoM`_ website so that the contents can be accessed online.

-The AtoM/Binder DIP upload configuration page is where you specify the details of the AtoM installation you'd like the DIPs uploaded to (and, if using Rsync to transfer the DIP files, Rsync transfer details).
+The AtoM DIP upload configuration page is where you specify the details of the AtoM installation you'd like the DIPs uploaded to (and, if using Rsync to transfer the DIP files, Rsync transfer details).